 Cape Cod Baseball League

 The Cape Cod Baseball League is one of the most prominent summer wood bat leagues in the U.S. Many Major League players have played in the CCBL before heading to the big leagues.
-David Ortiz, Jason Varitek, David Wright, are a few of the big league players who summered on the Cape at one point.
+David Ortiz, Jason Varitek, Aaron Judge, David Wright, are a few of the big league players who summered on the Cape at one point.

 Here are links to the home pages for area teams: